manticore-projects/fpng-java/README.md

 There are 7 projects included:

-- `encoder` is a basis class for loading the native libraries, byte arrays and tests
+- `encoder` is an abstract base class for loading the native libraries, byte arrays and tests
 - `fpng` is the C++ source from [FPNG](https://github.com/richgel999/fpng) with an additional C wrapper
 - `fpng-java` is the Java Wrapper, depending on `fpng` and `JNA`
-- `fpnge` is the AVX optimized C++ source from [FPNGE](https://github.com/veluca93/fpnge) with an additional C wrapper
+- `fpnge` is the AVX optimized C++ source from [FPNGe](https://github.com/veluca93/fpnge) with an additional C wrapper
 - `fpnge-java` is the Java Wrapper, depending on `fpnge` and `JNA`
 - `benchmark` are optional JMH based performance tests
-- `maven-test` as a most simple Java project stub for testing the Maven dependencies and the Native Libs on various OS after publishing
+- `maven-test` as a most simple Java project stub for testing the Maven dependencies and the Native Libs on various OS after publishing.

-The following Gradle task will compile FPNG with `-O3 -march-native` and wrap it into a JAR via JNA.
+The following Gradle task will compile FPNG with `-O3 -march=x86-64' -mtune=generic` and wrap it into a JAR via JNA.

 ```bash
 git clone --depth 1 https://github.com/manticore-projects/fpng-java.git